 - Clean, wash and trim (remove the stalk) the Colocasia leaves using sharp scissors.

 - In a bowl add besan, salt, red chilli powder, coriander powder, turmeric powder, tamarind pulp, soda bicarbonate, green chillies, ginger, onion, asafoetida, half of the sesame seeds, sugar and one tablespoon oil.

 - Add little water and mix well to form a thick batter.

-- Take a Colocassia leaf and place it face down.
+- Take a Colocasia leaf and place it face down.
 Spread some besan mixture over it and place another leaf over it.
 Repeat the step to place three to four leaves in similar fashion making sure you place batter over the last leaf too before beginning to roll.

-- Make sure the leaves are either of same size or are arranged with the largest at the bottom and the smallest on top.
+- Make sure the leaves are either of the same size or are arranged with the largest at the bottom and the smallest on top.

 - Gently yet firmly roll the leaves.
-Fold in the sides in the end using the batter as adhesive.
+Fold in the sides, in the end, using the batter as adhesive.

-- Usually a twine/ thread to fasten the roll isn’t required if the batter is thick enough.
+- Usually, a twine/ thread to fasten the roll isn’t required if the batter is thick enough.
 But if you feel the rolls are unfolding, fasten them with a piece of thread.

 - Steam the rolls for around 20 minutes or until done.
-To test if the rolls are cooked through use a sharp knife to penetrate the center of the roll.
+To test if the rolls are cooked through use a sharp knife to penetrate the centre of the roll.
 If the knife comes out clean the rolls are cooked through.